 Peggy Ewald is in her 14th season as head coach of the Ohio Northern men’s and women’s swimming and diving programs.
 Ewald was also an assistant coach at ONU in 2003-04 prior to becoming head coach in 2004.

-In her first 12 seasons at the helm, Ewald guided the men’s team to Ohio Athletic Conference Championships titles in each of those 12 years and the women’s team seven OAC titles.
+In her first 13 seasons at the helm, Ewald guided the men’s team to Ohio Athletic Conference Championships titles in 12 of those years and the women’s team to seven OAC titles.

 The Polar Bear men have won 10 OAC Regular Season Championships and have had 16 OAC Swimmers of the Year, 91 OAC Individual titles, 46 OAC relay titles, 13 NCAA All-Americans and 29 Academic All-OAC honorees and were named a Scholar All-America Team for the 2015-16 season.

 The ONU women have won 10 OAC Regular Season crowns, have had five OAC Swimmers of the Year, 72 OAC Individual titles, 38 OAC relay titles, eight Scholar All-Americans, six Scholar All-American Teams and 64 Academic All-OAC honorees.